Many bacteria, viruses, and even fungi can cause pneumonia in people who are hospitalized.

 Shortness of breath

 Pneumonia acquired in the hospital may be more difficult for doctors to recognize than pneumonia acquired in the community.
-For example, many hospitalized people who develop pneumonia, such as older people, those with breathing tubes who are receiving mechanical ventilation, those with dementia, and those who are critically ill, may be unable to describe symptoms such as chest pain, shortness of breath, and weakness.
+For example, many people who are in the hospital and develop pneumonia, such as older adults, those with breathing tubes who are receiving mechanical ventilation, those with dementia, and those who are critically ill, may be unable to describe symptoms such as chest pain, shortness of breath, and weakness.
 In those cases, pneumonia is often suspected on the basis of fever and an increase in the respiratory rate and the heart rate.

-Older people who have pneumonia may also have confusion, loss of appetite, restlessness and agitation, falling, and incontinence (an involuntary loss of urine).
+Older adults who have pneumonia may also have confusion, loss of appetite, restlessness and agitation, falling, and incontinence (an involuntary loss of urine).

 Did You Know...